Working Groups

 First Nations Network

 The LEEP First Nations Network helps to ensure that Aboriginal perspectives are incorporated in decision-making as we undertake our work in implementing the LEEP Report.
-The LEEP First Nations Network will play a vital role in integrating Aboriginal knowledge in the transitions management process, particularly in the areas of environmental stewardship, cultural heritage, and socially equitable outcomes.
+The LEEP First Nations Network plays a vital role in integrating Aboriginal knowledge in the transitions management process, particularly in the areas of environmental stewardship, cultural heritage, and socially equitable outcomes.

 Find out more about the LEEP First Nations Network.